Important things to know about NFS 3

 If you expect to be able to get into a folder and you are running as root or any user local to a client, there are a few things that might be getting in your way:

-• The export may have root_squash or all_squash defined
+- The export may have

-• There is no ACL that gives you access
+defined - There is no ACL that gives you access

 Being root is no guarantee of access from an NFS client

-You can instead impersonate the user in question which is easy enough if you’re using AUTH_SYSTEM - the root user can su to any other user and simulate the same access patterns to see if the ACLs are working properly.
+to any other user and simulate the same access patterns to see if the ACLs are working properly.
 If you’re using Kerberos auth, this is not guaranteed to work since you won’t have the proper kerberos ticket for that user account.

 Verify ID Mapping

-2. From the Isilon web console, choose the Access menu, then Membership and roles.
+and take note of the value. - From the Isilon web console, choose the Access menu, then Membership and roles.

-3. Select the correct zone from the “Current access zone” drop-down menu.
+- Select the correct zone from the “Current access zone” drop-down menu.

-4. On the User mapping tab, click browse and find the user or type the correct DOMAIN\username value, and click “Test mapping”
+- On the User mapping tab, click browse and find the user or type the correct

-5. You will get a listing of the user’s SID and UID number, along with the full listing of each group they’re a member of, including their GIDs and SIDs.
+value, and click “Test mapping” - You will get a listing of the user’s SID and UID number, along with the full listing of each group they’re a member of, including their GIDs and SIDs.

-6. If the UID or any relevant group GID does not match the output from SSSD, then the ad object does not have it’s attributes set properly.
+- If the UID or any relevant group GID does not match the output from SSSD, then the ad object does not have it’s attributes set properly.
 You will need to open Active Directory Users and Computers, ensure View → Advanced Features is checked, browse to the object, and open it.
 Using the Attribute Editor tab, you can verify whether the uidNumber/gidNumber attribute is blank or disagrees with the value from SSSD.
 If so, fill in the value you obtained from SSSD.

 Do not search for the account and try to edit the properties from the search result - the attribute editor tab does not always appear when the properties are viewed this way